christinew2/christinew2-tetris/README.md

 - [ ] Add levels & increase dropping speed
 - [ ] Add multipliers to the scoreboard when multiple or consecutive lines are cleared
 - [ ] Implement rule that user cannot hold consecutively
+- [ ] Refactor code so that blocks are centered in Hold and Next Up containers

 #
 ## References